 Using the document.write() command to fetch external resources early in the document, can significantly increase the time it takes to display a web page.
 Using CSS @import in an external stylesheet can add additional delays during the loading of a web page.
 This issue can be addressed by fetching resources in an asynchronous manner.
 Serving resources from two different hostnames increases parallelization of downloads.
 Visualizing the page download accurately, as it really flows, is essential to performance analysis and acting on specific areas.

 For minimizing round trip time, bandwidth doesn’t matter.
 If bandwidth can be looked at as a diameter of a pipe through which data needs to travel, RTT can be compared to the time that data still needs to travel from one end of the pipe to the other and back (and this matters if you are in London, and your client is, for example, in Beijing).
 No matter how big the pipe.
 RTT must be handled the other way and without shortcuts, by combining the best practices mentioned above.

-With over 10 years of experience, GlobalDots have an unparallel knowledge of today’s leading web technologies.
-Our team know exactly what a business needs to do to succeed in providing the best online presence for their customers.
-We can analyse your needs and challenges to provide you with a bespoke recommendation about which services you can benefit from.
+With over 17 years of experience, GlobalDots has an unparalleled knowledge of today’s leading web performance technologies.
+Our team knows exactly what a business needs to do to succeed in providing the best online presence for their end customers.
+We analyze your needs and challenges to provide you with a bespoke recommendation about which services you can benefit from.